invoiceninja/invoiceninja.github.io/source/en/gateways.md

 We no longer support the PayPal _Express API_ integration, we've updated to the "PayPal Platform" and now also support Venmo via PayPal.

-We don't support "Test Mode" for payment gateways.

 ## Stripe

 <p align="center">